Victoria Coren Mitchell: Ormerod hoax

-In 2007, after the death of her father, having put a notice in The Times inviting those who knew him to attend a service, she was warned by a friend that a "gang of serial funeral crashers" based in the south of England were checking death notices to find funerals and memorial services to crash for their own enjoyment.
+In 2007, following the death of her father, having put a notice in The Times inviting those who knew him to attend a service, she was warned by a friend that a "gang of serial funeral crashers" based in the south of England were checking death notices to find funerals and memorial services to crash for their own enjoyment.
 After receiving some suspicious email replies to her notice, she instigated a hoax to trap the group.
 She created "Sir William Ormerod" and placed a death notice.
 A week later, she placed another notice in The Times "in the guise of his grieving boyfriend Peter" for his memorial service "followed by a drinks reception".
 She reported that the group duly claimed to have known Ormerod and applied for tickets.

-After first suggesting holding the memorial service and putting laxative in the canapés, she got a friend to telephone the ringleader (a serial fraudster and ex-magistrate) to let it be known that she knew who they were and that he was not welcome, but she let the others in the gang come to her father's service, "gave them a drink and sent them on their way".
+After first suggesting holding the memorial service and putting laxative in the canapés, she arranged for a friend to telephone the ringleader (a serial fraudster and ex-magistrate) to let it be known that she knew who they were and that he was not welcome; however, she let the others in the gang come to her father's service, "gave them a drink and sent them on their way".
 She has written articles in the Observer and The Guardian about her experience.